nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ## Introduction

 Stonks XD is your go-to smart money management application that is able to:
-- track your daily expenses
+- Track your daily expenses
-- set/adjust your spending limits
+- Set/adjust your spending limits
-- provide you with helpful financial tips and insights
+- Provide you with helpful financial tips and insights

 It is optimised as a daily journal, so you can key in your entries while you unwind at the end of the day.
 It also allows you to view your financial records in different currencies through both text and graphs,